Together-Coding/Runtime-Agent/README.md

-# runtime-agent
+# Runtime-Agent
-Runtime Service Agent that lives in containers
+Runtime Agent Service living in each container that manages its server and communicates with remote servers